akashmalode22/Zendesk_Coding_Challenge/README.md

 ## Running the program

 1. Open `credentials.txt` and change the subdomain, user, and token to test with your own Zendesk account.
-Please refer to the default data in the file, and input your credentials in the same format (without any spaces).
+Please refer to the default data in the file, and input your credentials in the same format. **Please do not use any spaces when changing the `credentials.txt` file!**
 The file has my credentials saved with the tickets test data provided by Zendesk, which will be used by default.

 2. Run the program using the command
 	```